tylertitsworth/5th-age-srd/Classes/Wizard.md

 **Target:** One nearby enemy

 _Special:_ You can increase the targets of the spell to 1d3 nearby enemies.
-This expends the spell for the day.
+This expends the spell for the full recovery.

 **Attack:** Intelligence + Level vs. PD